What are developmental milestones?

 Babies grow and develop very quickly, especially in their first 12 months.

 All babies reach their milestones at different times.
-But if your baby is missing their milestones altogether, it could be a sign that their development is delayed.
+But if a baby is missing their milestones altogether, it could be a sign that their development is delayed.

 That's why having your baby's milestones regularly checked by your doctor or by a child and family health nurse is a good idea.